PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

 | save_to_html | Save the results as an html format file | `- save_path`: str, the path to save the file.
 When it's a directory, the saved file name will be consistent with the input file type; |
 | save_to_xlsx | Save the results as a spreadsheet format file | `- save_path`: str, the path to save the file.
 When it's a directory, the saved file name will be consistent with the input file type; |

-Where `save_to_img` can visualize the cells by drawing them on the input image, `save_to_html` can directly save the table as an html file (including text and table formatting), and `save_to_xlsx` can save the table as an Excel format file (including text and formatting).
+Where `save_to_img` can save visualization results (including OCR result images, layout analysis result images, table structure recognition result images), `save_to_html` can directly save the table as an html file (including text and table formatting), and `save_to_xlsx` can save the table as an Excel format file (including text and formatting).

 If you have a configuration file, you can customize the configurations of the image anomaly detection pipeline by simply modifying the `pipeline` parameter in the `create_pipeline` method to the path of the pipeline configuration file.